aws/aws-sdk-net/generator/ProtocolTestsGenerator/README.md

 ```

 ## Running the Test Project
-1. Navigate to `smithy-dotnet-codegen-test`
+1. Navigate to the `ProtocolTestsGenerator` directory
 ```
-cd smithy-dotnet-codegen-test
+cd ProtocolTestsGenerator
 ```
 2. Build the project
 ```
 ./gradlew :smithy-dotnet-codegen-test:build
 ```
+**Note:** Since the core smithy code generator is set up to generate protocol tests only,
-**Note:** For the `smithy-dotnet-codegen-test` project you may need to tweak the `smithy-build.json` file to point to the right
+the `smithy-dotnet-codegen-test` project will not build.
+If you want to use the test project,
-smithy model.
+make sure to include a projection.